sarahfisher1/Laminography/README.md

 This software is used for reconstruction of laminography data from a standard microCT scanner.
 This software was developed and used in the scanning and reconstruction process of a test object using the laminography method.
 This work was published in the the journal Measurement Science and Technology titled Laminography in the lab: Imaging planar objects using a conventional x-ray CT scanner (2019) (see https://iopscience.iop.org/article/10.1088/1361-6501/aafcae).
 The data-set for the original work can be downloaded from:  https://doi.org/10.5281/zenodo.2540509.

+Authors: S L Fisher, D J Holmes, J S Jørgensen, P Gajjar, J Behnsen, W R B Lionheart and P J Withers

+Contact: sarah.fisher-1@outlook.com

 COPYRIGHT NOTICE
 ---------------------------------------------------------------------------------------------------------------------------------
-Copyright (c) 2019 S Fisher and D Holmes
+Copyright (c) 2019 S L Fisher D J Holmes J S Jørgensen P Gajjar J Behnsen W R B Lionheart P J Withers

 University of Manchester